jbutcher21/aiclass/docs/mapping_instructions-jb.md

 - Validate every JSON example you produce during mapping against the schema located [here](https://raw.githubusercontent.com/jbutcher21/aiclass/main/docs/senzing_entity_spec.schema.json).
 - Do not present JSON examples or finalize a mapping that cannot be validated.
-- Remport any errors back to the user, and propose fixes.
+- Report any errors back to the user, and propose fixes.
 Only continue after a clean pass.